LWVPullman/LeagueWebsite/docs/_posts/2020-11-17-Mental_Health_Brown_Bag.md

   - video
   - layout
 ---

+# Mental Health on the Palouse:
+## The Beginning of the Conversation

 <!---change the title to whatever you want the post to be titled
 change the ID out to the end of the youtube link https://youtu.be/r61ARK4Qv9c -->